polkachu/validator-resources/validator-faqs.md

 ### How do I quickly sync up my validator with the latest block?

 When you start out, it typically takes days to sync up to the latest block for your validator.
 If you want to quickly sync up, you can use the chain snapshots provided by [https://polkashots.io](https://polkashots.io/).
-This is for pruned node only.
+This is for pruned nodes only.
 If you prefer to run an archive node, you cannot use the snapshot.

 ### How do I do server maintenance while minimizing downtime?